YetiGoodbye/cleanup-debug-loader/README.md

 # cleanup-debug-loader
-It's just couple of regex in build process to filter out lines or blocks of unnecessary code depending on running evironment (development or production).
-It allow you not to cary about cleaning out debug code from production.
+It's just couple of regex in build process, intended to filter out lines or blocks of unnecessary code depending on running evironment (development or production).
+It allows you not to cary about cleaning out debug code from production.
 Now instead of
 ```javascript
 if(node.ENV === 'development'){